Rick Krivda: 1999–2003: Back on the farm and Olympic Gold

-Krivda returned to his old home of Rochester in and had an 11-9, 3.12 record to head the staff and show a return to form.
+Krivda returned to his old home of Rochester in and had an 11–9, 3.12 record to head the staff and show a return to form.
 He was second in the IL in ERA, trailing only Tomo Ohka.
-He missed time to represent the USA in the 2000 Olympics.
-He took the team's lone loss, a 6-1 defeat by Cuba — Krivda allowed five hits, a walk and two runs in two innings.
+He missed time to represent the US in the 2000 Olympics.
+He took the team's lone loss, a 6–1 defeat by Cuba — Krivda allowed five hits, a walk and two runs in two innings.
 It was his only appearance in the Olympics.
 The USA still won gold handily.